 Reconciliation Results

 Please use this space to describe the reconciliation and uncertainty assessment for Asset A. Specifically, please show the comparison between the relevant Level 4 sum-of-sources estimate (and its associated uncertainty if available) with the relevant site-level measurement and its associated uncertainty for each reconciliation unit.
 This information can either be conveyed through Table 3.3 or through figures.

+If reconciliations have been performed in previous years on Asset 1, members are encouraged to display the year-on-year reconciliation results as shown on Figure 3-1.

 Note: We refer to reconciliation unit here because different approaches can be taken to reconciliation depending on the asset type and on the technologies used.
 A reconciliation analysis could occur at the site-level where a single site/facility is the reconciliation unit, or it could occur over the entire asset which has been broken down into multiple reconciliation units.
 A reconciliation unit may also be a single source at a facility, if the site-level technology used can provide source-level quantification.